-SALT LAKE CITY – Investigative sources believe that a "rage killing" took place inside Lori and Mark Hacking's apartment hours before Lori was reported missing, FOX News has confirmed.
+SALT LAKE CITY – A "rage killing" may have taken place inside Lori and Mark Hacking's apartment hours before Lori was reported missing, FOX News has learned.

 There were also unconfirmed reports that authorities were testing a clump of brown hair found in a trash bin just a block or two from the store where Mark Hacking purchased a mattress minutes before he called police about his wife's disappearance.